 I remind myself that I used to have the same thoughts.

 I talk to a teacher friend whose rural high school had three (real) lockdowns this year.
 Other than drills, mine has had zero.

 My cousin’s kids want to go to Disneyland.
 She says it’s not safe to fly.
 This is almost six years after 9-11.

 That summer, I spend a lot of time thinking about all the things we humans miss out on because of fear.
 And how stress and conflict and isolation make us vulnerable to fear and doubt.

-They’re wrong.
+And they’re wrong.
 The next two years are hell in Thailand.
 Protesters shut down the airport for two weeks.
 They occupy downtown and build barricades.
-I spend the last two weeks of my contract evacuated to a hotel in the suburbs when the government sends in tanks.
+As a result, I spend the last two weeks of my contract evacuated to a hotel in the suburbs when the government sends in tanks.